Queens College, City University of New York: Founding

-The Motto
+Motto

-Queens College's motto is "Discimus ut serviamus," which translates to "We learn so that we may serve."
-With public service for the common good on his mind, Prof. Konrad Gries created the motto in 1937 to inspire the first class of students and the following generations.
+Queens College's motto is "Discimus ut serviamus", which translates to "We learn so that we may serve."
+With public service for the common good on his mind, Queens College president Paul Klapper created the motto in 1937 to inspire the first class of students and the following generations.

 Late 20th century

 The college campus grew as buildings were constructed and enrollment increased.
 But changes beyond growth were in store for Queens College: in 1970, CUNY adopted the controversial policy of Open Admissions, which guaranteed a place at CUNY for any high school graduate in New York, regardless of traditional criteria like grades or test scores.
 The program was intended to offer college education to more New York City residents, in particular those of color.
-But Open Admissions did not seem to affect Queens College as much as it did other schools — a year after its implementation, only 10% of its student body was black or Puerto Rican, according to the newly appointed college president, Dr. Joseph S. Murphy.
-In 1973 enrollment at Queens reached an all-time high of 31,413 students.
+But Open Admissions did not seem to affect Queens College as much as it did other schools — a year after its implementation, only 10% of its student body was black or Puerto Rican, according to the newly appointed college president, Joseph S. Murphy.
+In 1973, enrollment at Queens reached an all-time high of 31,413 students.
 By 1976 new concerns overtook the college as New York City faced a crippling financial crisis.
 CUNY's policy of free tuition was revoked; the overall CUNY budget was cut by $135 million; and CUNY Chancellor Robert Kibbee demanded that Queens College slash its budget by 15%.
 Some faculty members resigned in protest.
 The New York Times reported in December 1976 that "Queens College, considered the jewel in the university's crown, has been particularly hard hit by the cuts, which have gone to the heart of the faculty."
 All hiring and building on campus was halted.

+In 1979, President Jimmy Carter became the first sitting president to visit Queens College, where he conducted a Town Hall Meeting at Colden Center.

-By 1984 student enrollment had declined to 15,000.
+By 1984, student enrollment had declined to 15,000.
 But with a $175 million building program in place by 1986 for the college's 50th anniversary, enrollments were expected to rise and the college was beginning to recover from the financial crisis of the 1970s.
 In addition, the student body, in accordance with the mission of the short-lived Open Admissions program, had grown much more diverse, and college faculty were trained to understand Latin American culture and how to teach American literature to non-native students.
-By that time, former Queens College president Dr. Joseph S. Murphy was CUNY Chancellor.
+By that time, former Queens College president Joseph S. Murphy was CUNY Chancellor.
 In the 1990s, the college attracted high-profile researchers to its faculty, including the virologist Luc Montagnier.
-Under President Allen Lee Sessoms, the college underwent some growth but also some missteps, including the highly publicized inability to fund the planned AIDS research center that Dr. Montagnier had been hired to lead.
+Under President Allen Lee Sessoms, the college underwent some growth but also some missteps, including the highly publicized inability to fund the planned AIDS research center that Montagnier had been hired to lead.